croningp/oligoss/README.md

   - Type: `str`
   - Options: either "ppm" or "abs" for relative and absolute error thresholding, respectively.
 3. __rt_units__:
   - Description: specifies the default retention time units in mzML files.
-This is a vendor-specific property outside the control of Polymersoup (e.g. mzML files generated from Bruker mass specs have retention time units of seconds, while ThermoScientific mass spec units are in minutes).
+This is a vendor-specific property outside the control of OLIGOSS (e.g. mzML files generated from Bruker mass specs have retention time units of seconds, while ThermoScientific mass spec units are in minutes).
   - Type: `str`
   - Options: either "min" or "sec" for seconds or minutes, respectively.
   - __NOTE__: if you are unsure about the retention time units in your mzML files, this is usually not specified in the raw mzML itself.
 Spectra in output rippers are sorted by retention time, so it should be straightforward to work out __rt_units__ for your mass spec from the recorded retention times of the first and last spectra (assuming you know total acquisition time).